-There is a parameter in the Library Manager web config file that can be used to set this address to an externally resolvable value.
+There is a parameter in the Library Manager web.config file that can be used to set this address to an externally resolvable value.
 The parameter is in the <appSettings> portion of the web.config file in the key UrlForDownloads.
 Set this value to match the server name you want to include in your links.
-The library manager web config can typically be found on your FileHold server in
+A similar value is available for the links generated for Courier emails with the key CourierBaseUrl.
+The library manager web config can typically be found on your FileHold server in:

 C:\Program Files\FileHold Systems\Application Server\LibraryManager\web.config

 This is an advanced setting.
 You should be a skilled Windows administrator and able to correctly edit an XML file to make this change.
 Make sure to create a backup copy of the web config file before changing it.
 When you save a web config file the related application pool will be automatically recycled.
 This will mean your changes will take effect automatically it also means that new requests to the application pool will take slightly longer than normal as application bindings must be re-cached.

 The following example shows the original setting for and internal server name.

 For this example your domain has been registered as example.com and Courier users will come through your firewall using the HTTPS protocol.

 The CourierBaseUrl parameter can be left blank.
 FileHold automatically replaces the "WebClient" part of the UrlForDownloads parameter with "Courier".